 Moving this much of the buyer’s journey online might seem like a lot of pressure on marketing, but really, this is your team’s time to shine!
 There’s never been a bigger opportunity for marketing to have a direct impact on sales.

 If you can provide the right tools and touchpoints to educate buyers and get them excited about your solution, it might take longer to get sales involved, but you’ll be generating higher-quality leads — creating more sales than driving qualified-but-reluctant leads ever could.

 And isn’t that every marketer’s dream?

 If you’re ready to make digital transformation a reality in your organization, you’re in luck!
-In our recent webinar, Digital Transformation: From Obstacle to Opportunity, Gil Canare from SiriusDecisions joined Kevin Coe, our VP of digital development, to discuss concrete ways marketers can make the most of digital transformation.
+In our webinar, Digital Transformation: From Obstacle to Opportunity, Gil Canare from SiriusDecisions joined me to discuss concrete ways marketers can make the most of digital transformation.
 Watch the webinar now!